ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 If you input or output data via the [client](../interfaces/cli.md) in the [interactive mode](../interfaces/cli.md#cli_usage), the file name specified in the format schema can contain an absolute path or a path relative to the current directory on the client.
-If you use the client in the [batch mode](../interfaces/cli.md#cli_usage), the path to the schema must be relative.
+If you use the client in the [batch mode](../interfaces/cli.md#cli_usage), the path to the schema must be relative due to security reasons.

 If you input or output data via the [HTTP interface](../interfaces/http.md) the file name specified in the format schema should be located in the directory specified in [format_schema_path](../operations/server_settings/settings.md#server_settings-format_schema_path)